VirtoCommerce/vc-docs/platform/user-guide/docs/return/managing-returns.md

 * [Viewing and processing returns via the Orders module.](../order-management/managing-returns.md#viewing-and-processing-returns)

-## Create Return via Return Module
+## Create return via Return module

 To create a return via the Return module: